-Anyone with earned income can open a Roth IRA and contribute up to $6000 per year for the 2019 tax year.
+Anyone with earned income can open a Roth IRA and contribute up to $6000 per year for the 2020 tax year.
 If income is sufficient, one can also open a Spousal Roth IRA and contribute another $6000.
 If you’re over 50, those limits are raised to $7000 per year.

 Unlike a 401K, you are essentially unlimited in the investments you can choose for a Roth IRA.
 So you can choose the best investments.
-If you go to a low-cost provider such as Vanguard, you’ll almost always pay much less in fees with a Roth IRA than with your 401K.
+If you go to a low-cost provider such as Vanguard, you’ll almost always pay much less in fees than with your 401K.
 In investing, you get (to keep) what you don’t pay for.

-I already mentioned that you get to save a lot of taxes with a Roth IRA since, after the initial contributions, it is never taxed again.
+I already mentioned that you get to save a lot of taxes since, after the initial contributions, it is never taxed again.
 The fact that both pre-tax (like traditional IRAs and 401Ks) and post-tax investment accounts are available allows you to diversify your taxes, minimizing the taxes you pay over your lifetime.